-- Combine wheat flour, salt and oil and gently knead the dough by adding water slowly. (see pic.
-1)
+- Combine wheat flour, salt and oil.
+Gently knead the dough by adding water slowly.

 - Knead till you get soft and elastic dough.
 Leave the dough by covering with a kitchen towel for 15-20 minutes.

-- Divide the dough into equal small portions (nearly 5-6).
-Dust them with the remaining flour and set aside. (see pic.
-2)
+- Knead again for 5-6 minutes before you start dividing the dough into equal small portions.
+Dust them with flour and set aside.

-- Now take one small dough ball and roll into a small circle/triangle/square (whatever is comfortable for you).
-Brush a drop of oil and fold the corners into inside. (see pic.
-3, 4, 5, 6, 7 and 8)
+- Now take one small dough ball and roll into a small circle/triangle/square (whatever you are comfortable of).
+Brush a drop of oil and fold the corners into inside (as shown in the picture below).

 - Repeat the same process to all the dough balls and set aside.
-Now dust the rolling pin and the surface where you are making the roti and start rolling out roti's one by one.
+Now dust the rolling pin and the surface with the flour and start rolling out roti's one by one.

 - Concentrate on the edges to get even rolled and flat roti.
-Keep applying plain flour in between to prevent it from sticking on to roller pin. (see pic.
-9)
+Keep applying plain flour in between to prevent it from sticking on to the roller pin.

 - Heat pan or tava and wipe it clean with kitchen towel.
 Place the rolled chapati/roti on it and cook for a minute until the top looks dry then turn it over and cook on the other side till small bubbles appear and chapati starts to puff.